Namanj413/Login_Authentication/README.md

 # Login_Authentication
 Built a MERN Project where users can log in and sign up with the help of MongoDB.
-Used token authentication for Log In.
-Token stored in the local storage of the browser so users will be logged In until they want
+1.Used token authentication for Log In.
+2.Token stored in the local storage of the browser so users will be logged In until they want.
+3.Dynamic logout system when users press on the logout button on the Nav bar their session & local storage will be cleared in the browser.
+4.Dynamic routing with react-router also added 404 Pag for unauthorized paths
+5.Component-based programming.
+6.Project is Live at Netlify with the help of FakeuserAPI f login on Free Server.

+ <b>Login_Authentication <b>

 Admin Acess
 UserID : 1
 Password: 1